aip956/SpringBoot_StockPortfolio/README.md

 * Tested with MySQL workbench

 Railway for Deployment:
 * I first attempted to deploy my app on AWS, but started incurring significant charges before I was able to complete the deployment.
-I switched to the simpler Railway Platform as a Service
+I switch to the simpler Railway Platform as a Service
 * Simple deployment and hosting for web applications
 * Intuitive platform for deployment; integrated with git
 * Cost-effective
+* I did run into an issue with deployment, and my colleague helped diagnose I was missing a “Host” variable.
 </br>